The effect of flow on Hadronic Spectra in an Excluded-Volume Model: Results and Discussions

-In Fig.6, we analyze the experimental data [60] on rapidity distributions of $\pi^-$ at various $\sqrt{s_{NN}}$ in terms of our model calculation to constrain the allowed distribution of the longitudinal velocities of the fluid elements.
-We find that our model results are in good agreement with the experimental data at these energies.
-Figure 7 demonstrates the variation of longitudinal flow velocities extracted in our model with respect to $\sqrt{s_{NN}}$ and it shows that the longitudinal flow velocity increases with the increasing $\sqrt{s_{NN}}$.
-We compare our results with that calculated in Ref.[35] and find that a slight difference exists between these two results.
+Figure 5 demonstrates the variations of longitudinal flow velocities extracted in our model with respect to $\sqrt{s_{NN}}$ and it shows that the longitudinal flow velocity increases with increasing $\sqrt{s_{NN}}$.
+We compare our results with the values calculated in Ref. \cite{Netrakanti:2005} and find that a small but distinct difference exists between these two results.

-Figures 8 and 9 demonstrate the rapidity distributions of proton and anti-proton, respectively at $\sqrt{s_{NN}}=\;200\;GeV$.
-Again, our curves describe successfull the experimental data [61].
-Similarly in Figures 10 and 11 we show the rapidity distributions for $K^+$ and $K^-$, respectively at $\sqrt{s_{NN}}=200\; GeV $.
-We have used the same value of parameter $\beta_L$ and $V$ for each particle.